swisspost/design-system/.changeset/slimy-toes-visit.md

 ---
-'@swisspost/design-system-demo': patch
+'@swisspost/design-system-styles': patch
 ---

-Added deprecation warning for the base64 icons, linking to the `post-icon` component.
+Deprecated the base64 icons defined as CSS backgrounds.
+This technology is outdated and contributes a large amount to the CSS bloat.
+The current approach for using icons is the `post-icon` web-component.